 MQ(T) = maximum permitted quantity of residual substance in the material or article, expressed as the total group or of the indicated substances(s).

 For the purposes of this directive, " MQ(T) " means that the maximum permitted quantity of the " residual " substance in the material or article should be determined using an analytical method approved for the specified limit.
 If, however, a method of this kind does not currently exist , an analytical technique possessing performance characteristics suitable for determining the specified limit may be used, while awaiting the development of an approved method.

 SML = specific migration limit in the food product or the simulated food , unless otherwise specified.

 For the purposes of this directive, " SML " means that the specific migration of the substance should be determined using an analytical method approved for the specified limit.
-If however, a method of this kind does not currently exist, an specified limit.
 If, however, a method of this kind does not currently exist, an analytical technique possessing performance characteristics suitable for determining the specified limit may be used, while awaiting the development of an approved method.

-SML(T) = specific migration limit in the food product or simulated food, expressed as the total of the group or of the indicated substance(s).
+$\mathsf{SML}(\mathsf{T}) = \mathsf{specific}$ migration limit in the food product or simulated food, expressed as the total of the group or of the indicated substance(s).

-For the purposes of this directive, " SML(T) " means that the specific migration of the substance should be determined using an analytical method approved for the specified limit.
+For the purposes of this directive, $\ll$ SML(T) $\gg$ means that the specific migration of the substance should be determined using an analytical method approved for the specified limit.
 If, however, a method of this kind does not currently exist, an analytical technique possessing performance characteristics suitable for determining the specified limit may be used, while awaiting the development of an approved method.